Is it Anxiety?

 When to Get Emergency Help

-If you think you may hurt yourself, someone else, or attempt suicide, call 911 in the U.S. or your local emergency number immediately.
+If you think you may harm yourself, someone else, or attempt suicide, call 911 in the U.S. or your local emergency number immediately.

 Also consider these options if you’re having suicidal thoughts: